jhu-bids/TermHub/docs/developer.md

 #### Prerequisite steps
 **Update env**: Every once in a while, will need to update the [ENV_FILE GitHub Secret](https://github.com/jhu-bids/TermHub/settings/secrets/actions/ENV_FILE) with a copy/paste of `env/.env`.
 This is only necessary whenever environmental variables have changed, such as `PALANTIR_ENCLAVE_AUTHENTICATION_BEARER_TOKEN` getting refreshed, which happens every few months.
 If you're confident that the environment is still up to date, this step can be skipped, but to be safe, it can be done every tie.
+_You can read more about this in the related "Periodic maintenance > Updating auth token" section._

 #### Deploying to Dev
 Use the GitHub actions.
 Click these links for [backend](https://github.com/jhu-bids/TermHub/actions/workflows/backend_dev.yml) and [frontend](https://github.com/jhu-bids/TermHub/actions/workflows/frontend_dev.yml) actions, and then click "Run Workflow".